New Zealand Now: Contemporary Art and Design

 Enjoy the remainder of the evening at leisure.

-Check of out the hotel and drive along the Otago coast to the uniquely quirky town of Oamaru.
-Walk the Victorian streetscapes or step into the peculiar world of Steampunk, a movement created in the 1980s that uses arts and fashion to imagine inventions people of Victorian time might have created for the modern world.
+Depart Dunedin and drive along the Otago coast to the unique and quirky town of Oamaru.
+Walk the Victorian streetscapes or step into the eccentric world of Steampunk, a movement created in the 1980s that uses arts and fashion to imagine inventions that the people of Victorian times might have created for the modern world.

-Enjoy lunch en route to Christchurch and sample wines from South Island before arriving in Christchurch, a city that has embraced urban regeneration with cutting-edge architecture sitting alongside some of the oldest heritage buildings in New Zealand.
+Arrive in Christchurch in the late afternoon.
+Devastated by a major earthquake in 2011, the city has embraced urban regeneration, with cutting-edge architecture sitting alongside some of the oldest heritage buildings in New Zealand.

-Today enjoy an early-access visit to The National gallery.
-The National showcases the work of a select group of New Zealand contemporary jewellers alongside sculptural ceramics, glass and object-based works.
+This morning, enjoy a private access visit to The National Gallery.
+The National showcases the work of a select group of contemporary New Zealand jewellers alongside sculptural ceramics, glass and object-based works.

-In the afternoon visit the Christchurch Art Gallery Te Puna o Waiwhetū.
-The gallery not only acts as a catalyst to drive ambitious creativity in Christchurch but extends an influence beyond the art world.
-When Christchurch was hit by earthquakes in 2010 and 2011 the Emergency Operating Centre and hub for the earthquake recovery operated from the gallery.
+In the afternoon, visit the Christchurch Art Gallery Te Puna o Waiwhetū.
+The gallery not only acts as a catalyst to drive ambitious creativity in Christchurch but also extends an influence beyond the art world.
+When Christchurch was hit by earthquakes in 2010 and 2011, the Emergency Operating Centre and hub for the earthquake recovery operated from this gallery.

-Walk from the gallery in the company of a Christchurch specialist for an interesting local creatives’ perspective of how Christchurch has become a flourishing city of the arts.
+Walk from the gallery in the company of a Christchurch specialist for a fascinating local creative’s perspective of how Christchurch has become a flourishing city of the arts.

-Enjoy a special farewell dinner at one of Christchurch’s city restaurants.
+Enjoy a special farewell dinner with Julie and fellow travellers at one of Christchurch’s fine restaurants.

-This morning check out of the hotel and visit the most recognised building in Christchurch, the Transitional Cathedral, or more commonly known as the ‘Cardboard Cathedral’.
-Designed by Pritzker Prize-winning architect Shigeru Ban, the church was the first public building commissioned and stands as a symbol of progress and resilience in the aftermath of the quakes.
+This morning, check out of the hotel and visit the most recognised building in Christchurch, the Transitional Cathedral, more commonly known as the ‘Cardboard Cathedral’.
+Designed by Pritzker Prize-winning architect Shigeru Ban, the church was the first public building commissioned in the aftermath of the quakes, and stands as a symbol of progress and resilience.

-Return to the hotel where tour arrangements conclude at 11:30.
-Renaissance Tours or your travel agent can assist you with your flights and other travel arrangements, including any additional nights’ accommodation, either before or after the tour.
+Transfer to Christchurch Airport, where tour arrangements conclude for flights departing from 13:00.
+Renaissance Tours or your travel agent can assist you with your flights and other travel arrangements, including additional nights’ accommodation either before or after the tour, private airport transfers and travel insurance (a condition of travel).

 Per person, twin-share